Say It Right: Chart performance

 In the United States, the song was made available for airplay at mainstream contemporary hit radio stations on October 30, 2006.
 Geffen Records withdrew from radio the second single from Loose, "Maneater", before promoting "Say It Right".
 The song debuted on the Billboard Bubbling Under Hot 100 Singles chart at number 22 on the issue dated 18 November.
-It entered the Billboard Hot 100 in late-November at number 93, and it reached number one in its fourteenth week on February 24, 2007, becoming Furtado's first and only number-one single and her 3rd and last top 10 hit with no features.
+It entered the Billboard Hot 100 in late-November at number 93, and it reached number one in its fourteenth week on February 24, 2007, becoming Furtado's second number-one single after "Promiscuous" (2006).
 The song stayed at number one for one week, in the top 10 for 14 weeks and on the Hot 100 for 30 weeks.
 "Say It Right" contributed to sales of the album Loose, and was credited as being responsible for its return to the top 10 on the U.S. Billboard 200.
-According to Nielsen Broadcast Data Systems, "Say It Right" was the second most-played song on U.S. radio in 2007 with 364,000 plays through December 2, and it was at number four on R&R magazine's 2007 year-end all-format top 100 songs list.
+According to Nielsen Broadcast Data Systems, "Say It Right" was the second most-played song on U.S. radio in 2007 with 364,000 plays through 2 December, and it was at number four on R&R magazine's 2007 year-end all-format top 100 songs list.
 On the Billboard Hot 100 year-end chart, it was ranked ninth.
 The RIAA certified "Say It Right" platinum in December 2007.
 "Say It Right" peaked at number one for 10 weeks on the Canadian BDS Airplay Chart, which it entered in early December, becoming Furtado's third Canadian number-one single.
 According to BDS, it was the fourth most-played song of 2007 on Canadian radio, amassing around 56,900 detections.